-Ctrl + Shift + A: deselect All (and not Ctrl + D as in PS)
+Ctrl + Shift + A: deselect All (and not the Ctrl + D shortcut as in PS)

-Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after a Ctrl + C, Ctrl + V so you do not have to worry about not being able to paint outside the pasted element.
+Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after pressing the Ctrl + C, Ctrl + V shortcuts so you do not have to worry about not being able to paint outside the pasted element.

 This doesn’t work as intended right now.
-Intersect is a selection mode which uses T as the shortcut.
-However T is also used to switch to the Move tool so this shortcut is not functional right now.
+Intersect is a selection mode which use the T key as the shortcut.
+However the T key is also used to switch to the Move tool so this shortcut is not functional right now.
 You have to use the button on the Tool Options.

 The most common shortcuts are very similar in PS and Krita: